brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

-Interestingly, they discuss the different wrapps and how the transition from 3p material to 2p material in the trailing arm (in terms of Ramos et al. 2021) is seen as a break in the density as observed by Mateo et al. 1998. **From V21 model, we see that T3p1w is manly centred around b=-27deg, and that the transition to T2p1w happens more or less at b=-35deg.** They then say that the rest of the material (Majewski et al.
-1999) at lower latitudes is the leading arm, which is not correct.
+Interestingly, they discuss the different wrapps and how the transition from 3p material to 2p material in the trailing arm (in terms of Ramos et al. 2021) is seen as a break in the density as observed by Mateo et al. 1998. **From the V21 model, we see that T3p1w is mainly centred around b=-27deg, and that the transition to T2p1w happens more or less at b=-35deg.** They then say that the rest of the material (Majewski et al. 1999) at lower latitudes is the leading arm, which is not correct.

 ###